LafeLabs/thing/README.md

 ## Poetry Engine

 The first thing to do in Geometron is to learn to operate the Poetry Engine.
 The poetry engine points to any image on the World Wide Web and adds meaning to it with words placed over the image like magnets on a refrigerator.
+This is a tool to impose meaning on any kind of "thing" in the most abstract possible sense, and to instantly transmit that meaning to any other person in the world.

 [click on this link to go to the poetry engine at poetryengine.html](poetryengine.html)